Batik in Indonesia: Coastal batik

 In contrast, a typical coastal batik has vibrant colours with patterns drawn from numerous cultures (kain panjang with lotus motifs from Semarang, 1880).

 Coastal batik or batik pesisiran is produced in several areas of northern Java and Madura.
-In contrast to inland batik, coastal batiks have vibrant colours and patterns inspired by a wide range of cultures as a consequence of maritime trading.
+In contrast to inland batik, coastal batik has vibrant colours and patterns inspired by a wide range of cultures as a consequence of maritime trading.
 Recurring motifs include European flower bouquets, Chinese phoenix, and Persian peacocks.
 Noted coastal batiks are produced in Pekalongan, Cirebon, Lasem, Tuban, and Madura; out of these, Pekalongan has the most active batik industry.